nin-ed/ARES-Tasks/Task1.2/ReadMe.md

 In this, an edge detecting filter(Sobel filter) has been applied as a mask which is applied vertically with kernel size as 5 (kernel of 5x5).
+Also, image is taken of type cv_8U which is unsigned 8 bit/pixel images.